ogrady/ogrady.github.io/_posts/2022-01-19-smart-onkyo.md

 ## Casing
 I have taught myself a bit of FreeCAD, so the casing is by no means perfect, but it works fine.
-The case for the MC (brown) and the sensor (purple) can be printed as a single part.
+The case for the MC (brown) and the sender (purple) can be printed as a single part.
 Wedge the MC into the brown casing, mount the IR sender onto the pins of the purple casing, close with the lid.

 ![Casing Wemos](/assets/images/onkyo/ir_box1.png){: .center-image }
 ![Casing IR Sender](/assets/images/onkyo/ir_box2.png){: .center-image }
 ![Casing Lid](/assets/images/onkyo/ir_box3.png){: .center-image }

-Also, I learned not to be too generous with the shrinking tube as it was impossible to fit the sensor into the designated box, so I had to cut back on that...
+Also, I learned not to be too generous with the shrinking tube as it was impossible to fit the sender into the designated box, so I had to cut back on that...

 ![Wemos Cased](/assets/images/onkyo/cased.jpg){: .center-image }

-With everything in place, I just used double-sided tape to attach the box directly to my Onkyo so that the IR sensor of my box would line up with the IR sensor of the Onkyo.
+With everything in place, I just used double-sided tape to attach the box directly to my Onkyo so that the IR sender of my box would line up with the IR sensor of the Onkyo.

 ## Home Assistant
 And for the final step, integrating the remote into Home Assistant.